The PCC Kids’ Laboratory Welcomes New and Returning Partners for 2018!

 Microsoft Partners closely with Education and STEM locally to empower Students and Teachers to do more.
 Unleash your creativity and innovation and learn how impactful technology can be beyond a screen.

-At DCC’18, Lab attendees will have the chance to get hands-on with cutting edge tools as Microsoft guides you through new experiences like Windows Mixed Reality and building a robotic finger.
+At DPCC’18, Lab attendees will have the chance to get hands-on with cutting edge tools as Microsoft guides you through new experiences like Windows Mixed Reality and building a robotic finger.

 MiHi Photo Booth provides creative and immersive entertainment for your guests using the newest technologies in the events industry.
 MiHi has recently partnered with The Slow Motion Booth, America’s #1 slow motion booth company, to create amazing interactive video experiences.

-Make sure to visit MiHi Photo Booth at DCC’18 and check out their slow-motion video creation and digital sharing booth!
-As a bonus, their professional video editors will compile highlights into a video that will be sent to all participants 3-5 business days after the last day of DCC!
+Make sure to visit MiHi Photo Booth at DPCC’18 and check out their slow-motion video creation and digital sharing booth!
+As a bonus, their professional video editors will compile highlights into a video that will be sent to all participants 3-5 business days after the last day of DPCC!

 Denver Open Media